Back to All Events

 NASA sponsors dozens of research projects that need help from people - lots of people - in order to succeed.
 These projects invite everyone who’s interested to collaborate with scientists to investigate mysteries from how star systems form to how climate change impacts our planet.
 Volunteers might discover a near-Earth asteroid or help to identify a plant to feed future astronauts.
 Some projects invite people to make observations with their cell phones, others ask volunteers to examine fresh data from spacecraft like the James Webb Space Telescope.
 Project participants learn new skills and knowledge, and get to know scientists and other people around the world with similar interests.

-If you are interested in sharing these opportunities with your patrons, take a look at the event recording (coming soon to this web page).
+If you are interested in sharing these opportunities with your patrons, take a look at the event recording (above).
 In it librarian Kara Reiman and participatory science professional Sarah Kirn walk through their “Toolkit for Librarians: Building community and science literacy through NASA citizen science projects.”
 The kit is designed to prepare a librarian to plan, prepare, and deliver a NASA Science Program for library patrons of all ages (8 to 108 year olds are the recommended audience).
 The kit includes:

 Frequently asked questions: